kislerdm/strech-exercises/exercise_03/README.md

 The solution follows the steps:

-1. Identify the rows with redundant records - the CTE `deduplication_ranges`.
+1. Identify the rows with redundant records - the CTE `deduplication_ranges`:
     1. Define if the given row's combination (`client_id`, `product_id`, `interest_rate`) differs from the corresponding combination from the _following_ row;
     2. Define if the given row's combination (`client_id`, `product_id`, `interest_rate`) differs from the corresponding combination from the _preceding_ row.
-2. Subset the nonduplicated rows to keep them aside from deduplication - the CTE `deduplication_trivial`;
+2. Subset the nonduplicated rows to keep them aside from deduplication - the CTE `deduplication_trivial`.
-3. Identify the beginning (`actual_from_dt`) of the ranges with duplicates - the CTE `duplication_ranges_left`
+3. Identify the beginning (`actual_from_dt`) of the ranges with duplicates - the CTE `duplication_ranges_left`.
-4. Identify the end (`actual_to_dt`) of the ranges with duplicates - the CTE `duplication_ranges_right`
+4. Identify the end (`actual_to_dt`) of the ranges with duplicates - the CTE `duplication_ranges_right`.
 5. "Collapse" the rows with duplicates by combining the beginning and the end of respective ranges.
-Unite the result with the nonduplicated rows.
+Merge the result with the nonduplicated rows.
 See the CTE `deduplication_result`.
 6. Add the incremental ID column `sk` defined as the row number - the final "SELECT" statement.